We're working every day to protect and restore Suffolk's wildlife and natural environment, and to inspire local people to take action for nature.

 Goal 1 - Nature is recovering at scale, in wildlife-rich landscapes and seas

 Bringing back nature and building resilience to climate change requires landscape-scale ambition.
-We need more land protected for nature, with larger sites, richer buffer zones, and better-connected habitats.
+We need more land protected for nature, with larger areas, wilder margins, and better-connected habitats.
 At the UN Biodiversity Summit in 2022 (COP 15), 200 nations - including the UK - committed to protecting 30% of the world's land and sea for nature by 3030, known as the 30-by-30 target.

-As Suffolk's nature charity, we're championing this goal locally - managing our reserves for nature's recovery, working with local farmers and landowners create more space for wildlife, and protecting Suffolk's most precious and unique wildlife.
+As Suffolk's nature charity, we're championing this goal locally - managing our reserves for nature's recovery, working with local farmers and landowners to support wildlife-friendly management, and protecting Suffolk's most precious and unique wildlife.

 Goal 2 - People in every community are taking meaningful action for nature & climate.

-To put nature on a path to recovery at the scale and pace needed, we all have a role to play.
-If just 1 in 4 people in Suffolk took action for nature at home, at school, at work, or in their local community, we could create a societal shift that truly tips the scales in nature's favour.
+When people come together to support a cause, real change happens.
+If just 1 in 4 people in Suffolk took action for nature and climate - at home, at school, at work, or in their local community - we could create a societal shift that reverses nature's decline, and restores our natural environment.

-That's why we're supporting schools and communities across the county - helping people to understand Suffolk's wildlife and environment, and empowering them to take meaningful action for nature and climate.
+That's why we're working with communities, schools and young people across the Suffolk to help local people understand the county's wildlife and environment - and empower them to take action for nature and climate.